vuldin/local-rag-ui/README.md

 To check if it's running:
 navigate to localhost:6333/dashboard in a browser

+To generate the **data**:
+Run test_servers.ipynb to create your Qdrant collection and verify that your models and vector store are working.

 To start **FastAPI**:
 'uvicorn server:app --host 0.0.0.0 --port 8000'